3 key takeaways

 - Adding affiliations on a resume can help demonstrate industry expertise and credibility.

-- Teal’s Resume Builder can help you list and format your professional affiliations and memberships on your resume.
+- Teal’s AI Resume Builder can help you list and format your professional affiliations and memberships on your resume.

 When you’re in the thick of the job search, you want to make sure you’re adding the right professional details to catch a recruiter's or hiring manager's eyes.
 You’re likely sharing your relevant experience and skills, and maybe even your degree and a professional resume summary.
 But what about memberships and professional affiliations?